certicky/crowdsourced-geotracker/README.md

-### Attention: Looking for developers, so we can deploy this ASAP!
+#### Attention: Looking for developers, so we can deploy this ASAP.
 Please contact me at certicky (at) gmail (dot) com and I can give you access.

 # Crowdsourced GeoTracker